JCThomas4214/CassMask/README.md

 ### "Inspired by [MongooseJS](http://mongoosejs.com/) with a twist!"

-This ORM is in alpha and is not suggested for production as core features have not yet been implimented/finalized.
+This ORM is in alpha and is not suggested for production as core features have not yet been implemented/finalized.
 If you would like to contribute you are welcome to Fork and pull request.
 Visit the [TODO](#TODO) section for points of interest.
 All files have been thoroughly commented

-#### Currently supported Data Types
+#### Currently unsupported data types

-+ INT
-+ TEXT
-+ UUID
-+ TIMEUUID
++ Counter (has not been tested yet)
-+ TIMESTAMP
++ Maps
++ User Defined Data types

 ## Table of Contents